COVID UPDATE: Friday, Feb. 26, Active Washakie County Cases: 1, State Cases: 487

 Recoveries and Hospitalizations:

-As of Wednesday, there are no COVID-19 patients hospitalized at Washakie Medical Center.
-According to the WDH there are no COVID patients at Powell Valley Healthcare, 2 at Cody Regional, no patients in Hot Springs, none at South Big Horn County Hospital and none at North Big Horn Hospital.
+As of Friday, there are no COVID-19 patients hospitalized at Washakie Medical Center.
+According to the WDH there are no COVID patients at Powell Valley Healthcare, 2 at Cody Regional, no patients in Hot Springs, none at South Big Horn County Hospital and 1 at North Big Horn Hospital.

 The governor implemented new orders as of Feb.
 15, these orders were modified to allow for increased crowd capacities indoors, outdoors and group sizes at restaurants.
 They are in effect through Feb.
 28. They can be found at wyodaily.com under the COVID-19 tab.